 - More than 80% look for tips & tricks on how to take care of a plant from either online or from family and friends.

 - 83% look for general information about the plants and how to water them as the type of information they feel is important to know.

 - All of them feel that the most important feature that would help them take care of the plant is a reminder to water the plant.
 Follows by tips and tricks and if the plant fits a certain room.

 - 50% of participants feel that it’s fun to have plants in their homes, 33% feel overwhelmed and 16% feel fear that it’s going to be a waste of money.

 This research process was done by downloading different apps available that offer the same type of purpose, to see what type of approach they use to answer the user’s needs.
 From this process I could see that most of the apps decided to be some type of pocket encyclopedia, focusing on plants.
 This of course valuable since it’s informative but lacks interaction with the users.

 The next step was to start exploring the data from the survey I did.
-I chose to do empathy mapping instead of creating a persona because it was the fastest and more straightforward way without losing too much information.
+I chose to do empathy mapping instead of creating a persona (or proto-persona) because it was the fastest and more straightforward way without losing too much information.
 By starting to set up what the user (named Jane) says, thinks, does and feels, I could start to see what approach should I do to answer her needs and relieve her pain points and frustrations.

 Next was to map Jane’s journey when facing a certain problem.
 This one was a journey she had to take to find information on how to water the plant she just brought home.
-Within this step, I tried to figure out what was her high and low points during the process.
+Within this step, I tried to figure out what were her high and low points during the process.
 I could also try to set up the expectations for the journey.